jaejeon1/Data_Portfolio/README.md

 Hi!
 I'm Jae, I am a data analyst with **2 years in Sales** and **2 years in Operations Management** experience.
 I hold Bachelor of **Artificial Intelligence for Business** degree in Barcelona, Spain, with high acumen in **Business Administration** and its relevant use of AI, and of course, we cannot skip AI/Data responsibility.
 Analysing data always have been my passion since I worked in sales.
-I believe data is everywhere but how you transform is important!
+I believe data is everywhere but how you transform it is important!

 The analytic tools I am proficient in are **Excel**, **Python**, **SQL**, and **Tableau**.